 And if don’t have an SEO tool, then I can recommend you SE Ranking as they offer over 30 SEO tools for every task in SEO including everything you need for Backlink audit and by far they give the most value for money.
 You can use my link in the description to get 14 days trial.

-It gives you a ton of information about your backlink profile such as the backlinks, referring domains, dofollow/nofollow ratio and so much more.
+It gives you a ton of information about your backlink profile such as the backlinks, referring domains, dofollow/nofollow ratio, how many EDU backlinks and GOV backlinks are linking to the website, and so much more.

 And then you can easily drill down to analyze your backlinks and referring domains with even more information about your backlinks and referring domains.

-The backlink checker tool is where you probably find most of your backlinks and where I personally spend a lot of my time to understand my website backlink portfolio and prepare link building campaign.
+The backlink checker tool is where you probably find most of your backlinks and where I personally spend a lot of my time understanding my website backlink portfolio and preparing link building campaign.

 Backlink monitor tool is an essential tool you must use since day one, you start doing link building campaign, to track all the backlinks you have built and ensure you are not losing them.